Taj al-Dawlah

-Taj al-Dawlah (تاجالدوله) (19th-century) was a royal consort of Naser al-Din Shah Qajar of Iran (r.
-1848–1896).
+Taj al-Dawlah (تاجالدوله), born as Khojasta Jahanbani, was a member of the Qajar dynasty, royal consort and wife of Naser al-Din Shah Qajar of Iran.

-She was the daughter of prince Seyfollah Mirza.
-Naser al-Din Shah's second legal wife, she was the mother of prince Moin al-Din Mirza, heir to the throne until his death at the age of five, as well as princess Ismat al-Doulah.
+She, possibly born 1834/1833, was the daughter of Prince Seyfollah Mirza Jahanbani.
+Naser al-Din Shah's second legal and permanent wife, she was the mother of Prince Moin ad-Din Mirza, heir to the throne until his death at the age of 7, as well as Princess Ismat al-Doulah.